rcsb/py-rcsb-api/docs/search_api/query_construction.md

 |`negation`   |no      |Indicates if the operator is negated         |False                 |

 The `operator` can be one of a number of options, depending on the attribute type being queried.
-For example, `contains_phrase` or `exact_match` can be used to compare the attribute to a value, or the `exists` operator may be used to check if the attribute exists for a given structure.
+For example, `"contains_phrase"` or `"exact_match"` can be used to compare the attribute to a value, or the `"exists"` operator may be used to check if the attribute exists for a given structure.
 Refer to the [Search Attributes](https://search.rcsb.org/structure-search-attributes.html) and [Chemical Attributes](https://search.rcsb.org/chemical-search-attributes.html) documentation for a full list of attributes and applicable operators.

 Alternatively, you can also construct attribute queries with comparative operators (e.g., `==`, `>`, or `<`) using the `search_attributes` object (which also allows for names to be tab-completed):